 The Land of Israel is indelibly woven into Jewish history and identity for eternity.
 The promise of the Promised Land is that it has been a driving force of our prayers for thousands of years, the happily ever after we can dream of that gets us through hard times, with the hope that one day life will be better.
 It is so tantalizing because it speaks to a human need deep within us.

 When Avraham bought this plot of land, it was the first interaction by the first Jew on that Promised Land.
 Negotiating this little cave’s purchase and the adjoining field forged the very first link in the chain of the eternal bond that ties the Jewish People to the Land of Israel.

 The cave itself was a multichambered double-storeyed structure – the word מַּכְפֵּלָה literally means “doubled up.”
 This unique structure enabled each of our ancestral couples to be buried together in private quarters, husband and wife, and it allowed for parent and child to be buried near each other, father and son.
 Even after death, the family would remain together.
 Sure, Avraham bought a little cave and adjoining field, but in that “trivial” action -the first act by the first Jew on the Land of Israel – Avraham secured family ties together for eternity.

 The analogy of marriage to Avraham’s land acquisition appears in a wider context.
 At a Jewish wedding, the couple is bonded by mirroring the steps our ancestor Avraham took.
 Because it was never about the simple land transaction, it was about preserving family commitment.

-The analogy to marriage makes far more sense in this context because it transcends a simple land transaction.
 The land is God’s eternal commitment to us, and marriage is our eternal commitment to each other.